Why Does My Dog Bark When I Talk on the Phone?

 Start here

-Training basics help normal and attention-seeking patterns, but fear, pain, guarding, biting, or severe anxiety needs safety management and professional guidance.
+Training basics help with everyday patterns, but fear, pain, guarding, biting, or severe anxiety needs a slower safety plan and hands-on help.

 Pick one replacement behavior, make it easy to practice, reward it immediately, and remove accidental rewards for the old pattern.